 - VCs of the North: Cumbria, Durham & Northumberland, by Alan Whitworth.
 (October 30, 2015).
 ASIN : B0189PTX82.

 - Volunteer Infantry of Ashton-Under–Lyne, by Robert Bonner.
 (2005) ISBN-10: 1873907141.

 - Key Military, The Chain Smoking VC. by Stephen Snelling.

 - Museum of the Manchester Regiment, Men Behind the Medals.

 - The Oxford Centre for Methodism and Church History (OCMCH), Archives & Library – William Thomas Forshaw, V.C.
 (1890-1943).

 - The VC Online, William Thomas Forshaw VC.

 I would like to thank the author Stephen Snelling for providing permission to use the photograph of Lt.
 Forshaw and (what I believe to be) Nurse Lee-Heppel on the hospital ship Goorkha, Iain Stewart for permission to reproduce two newspaper articles and for supplying the photos of Touchen End Cemetery as it was when Forshaw’s grave was discovered.
-Thanks also go to Mike Crane for his photographs of Touchen End cemetery as it is today.
+Thanks also go to Mike Crane for his photographs of Touchen End cemetery.